InMode Forma + Fx — InMode Forma · Fx

 Do you offer FaceTite or BodyTite?

-Why are Korean clinics combining Forma with Thermage and Ultherapy?
+Why combine Forma with Thermage / Ultherapy?

 Will Forma replace a facelift?